Diamond education is the understanding of the 4 C’s of diamonds (color, cut, carat, clarity) and the factors that impact diamond quality and price.

 Choose Your Diamond Shape

 The pavilion (bottom portion of the diamond) makes this shape different.
 It is cut with rectangular facets.
 It has a larger open table and hereby highlights the clarity of the diamond.
-To optimise appearance it is advisable to choose an emerald cut with a higher clarity grade (above SI).
+To optimize appearance it is advisable to choose an emerald cut with a higher clarity grade (above SI).
 If you prefer an emerald cut with a squared outline, look at the Asscher cut diamond.

 Oval diamonds have brilliance similar to a round diamond.
 They are very popular as their length can accentuate long, slender fingers.